publiccodenet/about/organization/policy-plan.md

 ### Phase 2: Mid term (2025 - 2027)

-* Support others in applying public code knowledge assets in their organizations and communities, through the further diversification and professionalization of knowledge and media assets, online learning materials, and in-person events.
+* Support others in applying public code knowledge assets in their organizations and communities, through the further diversification and professionalization of process codes, knowledge and media assets, online learning materials, and in-person events.
 * Grow and internationalize communities around stewarded codebases by training others to independently apply stewardship practices to codebases.
 * Support public organizations to implement public code as a strategic priority for their organization, mainstreaming public code into their operations, with the Foundation for Public Code as a cornerstone of their strategy.
 * Transition towards a predominantly publicly funded organization and consolidating our international reach.